JacyCui/sicp-lab10/README.md

 Make sure to run `python3 ok` in a separate tab or window so that the editor keeps running.

 If you find that your code works in the online editor but not in your own interpreter, it's possible you have a bug in code from an earlier part that you'll have to track down.
-Every once in a while there's a bug that our tests don't catch, and if you find one you should let us know!

 > As we can run `python3 scheme -i <file.scm>`, it is ok to use vscode or any other local editor to write your code.